petrushchako/certification/Networking/CompTIA/Wiley/MCQ.md

    - 126.1.1.1
    - **129.1.1.1**
    - 192.168.1.1<br>The Class B range is 128 through 191 in the first octet/byte.
 The Class A range is 1 through 126 for the first octet/byte.
 Class C range is 192 through 223 for the first octet/byte.
-1. Which of the following describes a broadcast address?
+6. Which of the following describes a broadcast address?
-   - ****<br>
+   - All network bits are on (1s).
+   - **All host bits are on (1s).**
+   - All network bits are off (Os).
+   - All host bits are off (0s).<br>If you turned on all host bits (all of the host bits are 1s), this would be a broadcast address for that network.
+Turning all the network bits to 1s would define a different network address.
+Turning all the network bits to 0s would make the network address invalid.
+Turning all the host bits to 0s would make the address invalid, as well, since this is how the network is defined.
-2. Which of the following is a layer 2 broadcast?
+7. Which of the following is a layer 2 broadcast?
+   - FF.FF.FF.EE.EE.EE
+   - **FF.FF.FF.FF.FF.FF**
-   - ****<br>
+   - 255.255.255.255
+   - 255.0.0.0<br>A layer 2 broadcast is also referred to as a MAC address broadcast, which is in hexadecimal and is FF.FF.FF.FF.FF.FF.
+A layer 3 broadcast would have a destination address of 255.255.255.255.
-3. In a Class C IP address, how long is the network address?
+8. In a Class C IP address, how long is the network address?
+   - 8 bits
+   - 16 bits
-   - ****<br>
+   - **24 bits**
+   - 32 bits<br>A default Class C subnet mask is 255.255.255.0, which means that the first three octets, or first 24 bits, are the network number.
-4. Which of the following is true when describing a unicast address?
+9. Which of the following is true when describing a unicast address?
-   - ****<br>
+   - **Packets addressed to a unicast address are delivered to a single interface.**
+   - These are your typical publicly routable addresses, just like regular publicly routable addresses in IPv4.
+   - These are like private addresses in IPv4 in that they are not meant to be routed.
+   - These addresses are meant for nonrouting purposes, but they are almost globally unique, so it is unlikely they will have an address overlap.<br>Packets addressed to a unicast address are delivered to a single interface.
+For load balancing, multiple interfaces can use the same address.
-5. A host is rebooted, and you view the IP address that it was assigned.
+10. A host is rebooted, and you view the IP address that it was assigned.
 The address is 169.123.13.34.
 Which of the following happened?
-   - ****<br>
+   - The host received an APIPA address.
+   - The host received a multicast address.
+   - **The host received a public address.**
+   - The host received a private address.<br>
+   I wonder how many of you picked APIPA address as your answer?
+An APIPA address is 169.254.x.x.
+The host address in this question is a public address.
+This was somewhat of a tricky question if you did not read carefully.
-6. An IPv4 address uses 32 bits.
+1. An IPv4 address uses 32 bits.
 How many bits is an IPv6 address?
    - ****<br>
+   -
-7. Which of the following is true when describing a multicast address?
+2. Which of the following is true when describing a multicast address?
    - ****<br>
+   -
-8. Which of the following is true when describing an anycast address?
+3. Which of the following is true when describing an anycast address?
    - ****<br>
+   -
-9. You want to ping the loopback address of your local host.
+4. You want to ping the loopback address of your local host.
 Which two options could you type?
 (Choose two.)
    - ****<br>
+   -
-10. What two statements about IPv6 addresses are true?
+5. What two statements about IPv6 addresses are true?
 (Choose two.)
    - ****<br>
+   -
-11. What two statements about IPv4 and IPv6 addresses are true?
+6. What two statements about IPv4 and IPv6 addresses are true?
 (Choose two.)
    - ****<br>
+   -
-12. Which of the following is a Class C network address?
+7. Which of the following is a Class C network address?
    - ****<br>
+   -
-13. Which of the following are private IP addresses?
+8. Which of the following are private IP addresses?
 (Choose two.)
    - ****<br>
+   -
-14. IPv6 unicast routing is running on the Corp router.
+9. IPv6 unicast routing is running on the Corp router.
 Which of the following addresses would be used as the EUI‐64 address?
     ```sh
     Corp#sh int f0/0
     FastEthernet0/0 is up, line protocol is up